 - If your swipecard is lost, report it to security as soon as possible.

-- Inform a Warden or other member of College staff if I see any person in Hall who appears to be an intruder or acting suspiciously
+- Inform a Warden or other member of College staff if you see any person in Hall who appears to be an intruder or acting suspiciously.

 - Replacement keys will be charged for.